 What is PrEP?

-PrEP means Pre-Exposure Prophylaxis, and it’s the use of anti-HIV medication that keeps HIV negative people from becoming infected.
-PrEP is approved by the FDA and has been shown to be safe and effective.
-A single pill taken once daily, it is highly effective against HIV when taken every day.
-The medication interferes with HIV’s ability to copy itself in your body after you’ve been exposed.
-This prevents it from establishing an infection and making you sick.
+PrEP means Pre-Exposure Prophylaxis, and it’s the use of anti-HIV medications to keep HIV negative people from becoming infected.
+PrEP is approved by the FDA and has been shown to be safe and effective at preventing HIV infection.

-Even though PrEP has been around in the U.S. for over a year, not a lot of people know about it.
+Even though PrEP has been around in the U.S. since 2012, a lot of people still are looking to learn about it.
 And, even fewer people feel like they know enough about it to be able to make an informed decision about whether or not to use it.
-For those who do use it, the information they have might be more focused on practical issues, like where to get it, rather than on what PrEP does in the body to prevent HIV infection.
+For people using PrEP, you can’t really feel or see PrEP working when you use it- so it can help to have a mental picture of what is happening each time you take a dose.

 Learn More About PrEP